-- The Robert N. Oliver Award in Systematic Theology - To the student with the best work for the year in the Department of Systematic Theology.
+- The Zondervan Award in Theology - Given to the student who has done the best work for the year in the Department of Systematic Theology.

 - The Zondervan Outstanding Master's Thesis Award – To the student who produces a thesis of the highest quality at the Th.M., M.Div. or M.A. level.
 The thesis exhibits superior academic research coupled with implications for the life of the Church.

 Dean: Clinton E. Arnold, Ph.D.